trantuanthai/trantuanthai/README.md

-# Hi, I am Tran Tuan Thai 👋
+## Hi, welcome to my page 👋

-Now, I am studying at University Of Science - VNUHCM for Data Science major.
+My name is Tran Tuan Thai.
+I am studying at University Of Science - VNUHCM for Data Science major.